Ristosano home Foods and Services for Dysphagia.

 Dysphagia

-Oral hygiene should always be an integral part of your daily routine, not only for reasons of comfort but above all in terms of safeguarding your health.
-In fact, in addition to being the main route of access to the digestive and respiratory systems, the oral cavity is also a potential reservoir of pathogens (about 300 species of bacteria) that could cause various types of disorders.
-Firstly, oral diseases, which, in addition to being a serious aesthetic problem, cause dehydration and malnutrition and are a risk factor for heart disease, diabetes, and stroke.
+Oral hygiene should always be an integral part of oneโ€™s daily routine, not only for reasons of comfort but above all to protect oneโ€™s health.
+In fact, the oral cavity, in addition to being the main gateway to the digestive and respiratory systems, is also a potential reservoir of pathogens (approximately 300 species of bacteria) that could cause various types of health issues.
+First and foremost, oral diseases, which, in addition to being a serious aesthetic problem, are a cause of dehydration and malnutrition as well as a risk factor for heart disease, diabetes, and stroke.
 Secondly, poor oral hygiene in dysphagic patients is linked to aspiration pneumonia.
-Failure to thoroughly clean the teeth, tongue, and palate exposes patients to excessive bacterial proliferation, which, remaining in incubation in the oral cavity, is likely to spread throughout the body.
-These pathogens can enter the body along with food, drink, or saliva and reach the respiratory tract instead of the esophagus.
+Failing to thoroughly clean the teeth, tongue, and palate exposes one to excessive bacterial proliferation; these bacteria, remaining in the oral cavity, are likely to spread throughout the body.
+In fact, these pathogens can enter the body along with food, drinks, or saliva and reach the respiratory tract instead of the esophagus.ย

 Oral hygiene as a daily preventive measure